aj-staton/electrical/README.md

 # Electrical Engineering
-This repository houses some of the files I have needed thorughout my Electrical Engineering coursework.
+This repository houses some of the files I have needed thorughout my Electrical Engineering education.
 This includes strategies for circuit analysis, circuit design, and signal processing.

 ## circuits
 These Matlab scripts have been used to solve circuit diagrams, assist with circuit design, or interpret given signals.
 Topics for solutions include Mesh/Nodal analysis, Thevenin transformations, and Fourier transforms.